 Introduction To Height And Distance

 The analysis of the relationship between the sides and angles of a triangle is trigonometry.
 The study of height and distance can be done using trigonometry.
 Trigonometry has many applications, from the field of architecture to engineering to astronomy.
-They can be used to measure distance and angles by assuming an imaginary line connecting the points.
+It can be used to measure distance and angles by assuming an imaginary line connecting the points.
 In this article we learn different trigonometry height and distance problems with solutions.

 What is Height and Distance in Trigonometry?